cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Powerhouse (adj.):** An adjective assigned with any team that is better than yours.~TheBoulderite

 **Practice Field (n):** A facility at an FIRST competition which is only available when your team is scheduled to be in the queue or a match.~GeeTwo

+**Practice Matches (n):** A magical time at a regional, before the real competition starts, that many have heard of, but few have actually experienced.~lark95

 **Primary Driver (n):** Student driver that typically controls the movement of the robot.
 May or may not actually know what the buttons do.~BL0X3R